defano/digital-design/docs/simulation-instructions.md

 Simulating a design with Icarus Verilog (and most other modern Verilog simulators, too) is a two-step process:

-1. Cross-compiling the Verilog design into an intermediate representation optimized for execution, and
+1. Cross-compile the Verilog design into an intermediate representation optimized for execution, and
-2. Executing the simulation from the intermediate representation.
+2. Execute the simulation from the intermediate representation.

 Icarus Verilog provides two command-line tools to achieve this process: `iverilog` and `vvp`.